Twistor lines in the period domain of complex tori: Introduction

 \section{Introduction}

-Let $M$ be a complex manifold of dimension $2n\geq 2$.
-Then $M$ is called {\it hyperk\"ahler} with respect to a Riemannian metric $g$ (see \cite[p.
-548]{Hitchin}) if there exist covariantly constant complex structures $I,J$ and $K$ which are isometries of the tangent bundle $TM$ with respect to $g$, satisfying the quaternionic relations
+Let $M$ be a Riemannian manifold of real dimension $4m$ with metric $g$.
+Then $M$ is called {\it hyperk\"ahler} with respect to $g$ (see \cite[p.
+548]{Hitchin}) if there exist complex structures $I$, $J$ and $K$ on $M$, such that $I,J,K$ are covariantly constant and are isometries of the tangent bundle $TM$ with respect to $g$, satisfying the quaternionic relations